justinlocsei/gready/README.md

 * `GREADY_GOODREADS_API_KEY`: Your Goodreads API key
 * `GREADY_GOODREADS_USER_ID`: Your Goodreads user ID

-With Gready installed and the required environment variables set, you can run the following commands to see Gready's recommendations based on your Goodreads reading history:
+With Gready installed and the required environment variables set, you can run the following commands to see Gready’s recommendations based on your Goodreads reading history:

 ```sh
 # Create a local copy of your Goodreads reading history